 South Sudan: Delivering vital relief and livelihoods opportunities in hard-to-reach areas

-Years of internal conflict inside the country has resulted in an protracted humanitarian crisis.
-Two thirds of the population are in dire need of support.
+Years of internal conflict inside the country have resulted in a protracted humanitarian crisis.
+Two-thirds of the population are in dire need of support.
 Many people go hungry and have no access to safe drinking water or sanitation facilities.
-The country's health and education systems are particularly fragile.
-One in three schools have been destroyed or damaged leaving more than 2 million school-aged children out-of-school.
-In the hospitals, a limited supply of doctors' are left to grapple with major health scares including malaria season and soaring maternal mortality rates.
+The country’s health and education systems are particularly fragile.
+Natural disasters are also a mounting threat.
+The country has seen unprecedented floods in recent years, which have destroyed the livelihoods of many people.
+In 2022, two-thirds of the country was flooded.

 Population